LidiaTeleoaca/Graphics/README.md

 The raytracer renders the Cornell Box by using a raytracer approach.
 To run the code, type 'make && ./Build/raytracer' in the terminal.
-- To move frond and back in the view, press the up and down arrow keys.
+- To move front and back in the view, press the up and down arrow keys.
 - To rotate left and right, press left and right arrow keys.
 - To move light position, use W A S D keys.